skip to Main Content

 What is the 310 Law?50087465112b5.preview-620

 A perennial stream is a stream and/or river that has continuous flow in parts of its channel throughout the year.
+Streams that are de-watered annually by irrigation are still considered perennial streams.
 Perennial streams are compared to intermittent or ephemeral streams which only flow during parts of the year.
 Since perennial streams contain the most water throughout the year, the purpose of the 310 law is to ensure that projects on perennial streams are not affecting the integrity of the stream or neighbors upstream and downstream.
-The Park Conservation District administers the 310 law in both the Shields Valley Watershed and the Upper Yellowstone Watershed.
-There is no fee for the 310 permit.
+The Park Conservation District administers the 310 Law in both the Shields Valley Watershed and the Upper Yellowstone Watershed.
+There is no fee for the 310 Permit in the Park Conservation District.

 In Case of Emergency

 The Conservation District offers Notice of Emergency Forms for activities conducted under a provision in the 310 Law for actions necessary to safeguard life or property.
 The emergency form is available on this website or at the Park CD office.
-If you must take emergency action, applicants must notify the Park CD in writing within 15 days of the action taken explaining what was done and why.
+If you must take emergency action, applicants must notify the Park CD in writing within 15 days of the action taken: including the date, an explanation of the emergency, and the work done.
 All emergencies submitted to the office each month will undergo a site inspection, review by the board at the next regular meeting and determined appropriate, in need of modification, or in need to be removed/replaced.

 To File a Formal Complaint

-The Conservation District offers Official Complaint forms for complaints about activities relating to 310 permitted projects.
+The Conservation District offers Official Complaint forms for complaints about activities relating to unpermitted work or 310 permitted projects.
 The complaint form is available on this website or at the Park CD office.
-Once a complaint has been submitted, the site will undergo an inspection and subsequent review by the board who will deem the complaint appropriate or invalid.
+Once a complaint has been submitted, the site will undergo an inspection and subsequent review by the board who will make a determination on the work done.

-If you would like to report an activity that may be a violation of the 310 law, please fill out the complaint form and either email it to ashley.lowrey@mt.nacdnet.net or mail it to the Park CD office (5242 US HWY 89 S. Livingston, MT 59047).
+If you would like to report an activity that may be a violation of the 310 Law, please fill out the complaint form and either email it to kelly.arterburn@mt.nacdnet.net or mail it to the Park Conservation District, 5242 US Hwy 89 S, Livingston, MT 59047.

 Activities Without a Permit